-World Bicycle Day is on Wednesday, 3 June 2020.
-The Third World Bicycle Day is being celebrated on this date.
+World Bicycle Day 2022 is on Friday, 3 June 2022.
+The fifth World Bicycle Day observance is being celebrated on this date.

 In April 2018, the United Nations General Assembly declared 3 June of every year as World Bicycle Day.
 The Day is the result of Leszek Sibilski’s campaign and the support of Turkmenistan and 56 other countries for World Bicycle Day.

-Isaac Feld with the assistance of Professor John E. Swanson designed the logo for this Day.
-It symbolizes various types of bicyclists around the globe.
+Isaac Feld with the assistance of Professor John E. Swanson designed the logo for World Bicycle Day.
+This logo symbolizes various types of bicyclists around the globe.
 The basic message is to show that the bicycle belongs to and serves all of humanity.

 Facts of Bicycle Day

-- The bicycle is a simple, affordable, reliable, and environment-friendly means of transportation.
+- A bicycle is a simple, affordable, reliable, and environment-friendly means of transportation.

-- The bicycle can serve as a tool for development and a source of access to education, health care, and sport.
+- A bicycle can serve as a tool for development and a source of access to education, health care, and sport.